 Others do so because they want to get their homework done perfectly.
 But they know this isn’t really possible – so they put off even getting started.

 What’s the solution?

 There’s never a perfect time for anything.
 Nor will you ever be able to complete your homework perfectly.
 But you can do your best, and that’s enough.

-So concentrate on learning and improving, and you’ll gradually overcome your habit of procrastination.
+So concentrate on learning and improving, and turn this into a habit that you implement whenever you study.